khgiddon/khgiddon.github.io/_posts/2022-11-20-expected-vs-actual-ab-test-exposure-validity.md

 ---
 layout: post
-title: Expected vs. actual exposures: a necessary validity check for A/B tests
+title: Expected vs. actual exposures in A/B tests
 ---

 All successful A/B tests are alike; each unsuccessful A/B test is unsuccessful in its own way.